Reazul137/Complete-Python/README.md

 type each variable is.
 In Python, variables are a storage placeholder for texts and numbers.
 It must have a name so that you are able to find it again.
 The variable is always assigned with the equal sign, followed by the value of the variable.</p>

 5. <b>Variable Naming Rules.</b>
+<p>Must begin with a letter <b>(a - z, A - B) or underscore (_)</b> Other characters can be letters, numbers or _
+Case Sensitive.
+Can be any (reasonable) length.
+There are some reserved words which you cannot use as a variable name because Python uses them for other things.</p>

 6. Variable Naming Convention: Underscores.